DirectStandards/timplus-server-boot/DepGuide.md

   vcard.allowClientSet: false
   secandtrust.crl.ignoreCLRChecking: false
   secandtrust.crl.fileCahceLoc:

+  server:
+    enableClustering: false
 ```

-This default configuration creates an TIM+ domain named 'domain.com', sets the default admin username/password to timplus/timplus, and connects to a local file hsqldb database.  **Note:** The default domain does not necessarily need to be used for TIM+ messaging (and most likely will not be) as it can be disabled at a later time; however at least one domain is required to be configured in the system with an administration account associated with it.
+This default configuration creates an TIM+ domain named 'domain.com', sets the default admin username/password to timplus@domain.com/timplus, and connects to a local file hsqldb database.  **Note:** The default domain does not necessarily need to be used for TIM+ messaging (and most likely will not be) as it can be disabled at a later time; however at least one domain is required to be configured in the system with an administration account associated with it.
 Additional or replacement administrations can be configured in the admin console web application at a later time.

 To change the default configuration, create a file named _application.yml_ in the same directory as the timplus-server-boot jar file.
 You can override the default domain, admin username/password, database connection, and other settings using the same YAML structure as above.
 To update the database connection, you may override these setting using key/value pairs for the spring.datasource entries as outline in section [5 of the spring boot appendix](https://docs.spring.io/spring-boot/docs/current/reference/html/appendix-application-properties.html#data-properties).

 ### Update the File Transfer Proxy Configuration

-The default configuration for the file transfer proxy *stream hosts* uses all IP addresses bound all network interfaces on the server.
+The default configuration for the file transfer proxy *stream hosts* uses all IP addresses bound to all network interfaces on the server.
 This is typically not useful as the default IP addresses are not generally accessible from the public internet.
 To configure the IP or hostname of the file transfer proxy server, add the following setting to the _application.yml_ file created in the previous section and replace the value in the "<>" with your own value.

 ```
-timplus.xmppserver.cernerdirectsupport.com: <proxy server host name or IP>
+timplus.filetransfer.proxy.host: <proxy server host name or IP>
 ```

 **NOTE:**  You may configured multiple IP addresses or host names by separating each IP address or host name with a comma.